apoorva-saxena/CV/README.md

 ## Apoorva Saxena

-I am a well rounded Web-based developer a​nd experienced Quality Assurance Tester.
-In May 2016 I have decided to change my career direction and pursue my passion for technology by completing 12 week intensive coding bootcamp.​
+I am a Web-based developer a​nd an experienced Quality Assurance Tester with a bachelors in both Computer Science and Education.
+Since May 2016 I have been part of a 12 week intensive Web-Development coding bootcamp to improve my technical knowledge and get more hands on experience with Real-world Projects.

-I have insatiable appetite for knowledge and am seeking a company which understands **Agile, TDD, pair programming, code review principles​**, where I could contribute hands on experience to crafting clean and reusable code.
+I have insatiable appetite for knowledge and am seeking a company where I can contribute hands on experience to crafting clean and reusable code.

 ## Skills

 #### Web Development

 - Language: Javascript, Ruby, HTML, CSS, jQuery
-- Framework and Libraries: Sinatra, Rails, Express, jQuery, NodeJS.
+- Framework and Libraries: Sinatra, Rails, Express, jQuery, Node.js.
 - Databases: Mongo, PostgreSQL
 - ORM: Active Records, Mongoose, DataMapper
 - Testing: ​RSpec, Jasmine, Capybara, Mocha, Zombie